 Writing for College and Career Readiness (Texas)

 The TEKS and Texas College and Career Readiness Standards (TCCRS) demand that students craft high-quality, text-based writing for a variety of purposes and audiences.
-These expectations require an instructional shift for many teachers.
-The question on many educators’ minds is: What does instruction that prepares students for college and career writing actually look and sound like in a classroom?
+This hands-on workshop shows educators what effective writing instruction designed to help students meet these standards actually looks and sounds like in a classroom.

 Participants will learn about the state of writing instruction in secondary classrooms based on the most current research.
-In one segment of the session, they will participate as a learner in TEKS-aligned lessons using Inquiry By Design curriculum.
+In one segment of the session, they will participate as a learner in TEKS-aligned lessons.
 This experience, coupled with follow-up discussion and collaboration, will deepen understanding about how carefully sequenced reading, writing, and speaking tasks support students to use writing flexibly and effectively to clarify and communicate their ideas.